-8 Indirect Emissions from Energy Purchased and Consumed
+Chapter 8: Indirect Emissions from Energy Purchased and Consumed

-This section provides guidance on quantifying indirect emissions from electricity purchased and consumed by companies in the power/utility sector.
+What you will find in Chapter 8 This chapter provides guidance on quantifying indirect emissions from electricity purchased and consumed by companies in the power/utility sector.
 Indirect emissions are those that are a consequence of the actions of a reporting entity, but are produced by sources owned or controlled by another entity.
-You may need information on your total annual purchases and deliveries of electricity.
+Information you will need You may need information on your total annual purchases and deliveries of electricity.